hfmark/tektonika_copyedit/README.md

     - (running at least twice gives inline references a chance to sort themselves out)

 - manually link figure files at the right sizes, adjust placement of automated \includegraphics as needed
-    - (pandoc does not extract image files from word so they would need to be uploaded separately)
+    - pandoc does not extract image files from word so they will need to be uploaded separately
 - manually adjust for extra bits of inline citations (in red), in line citations for multiple papers by the same authors (hopefully in red), and year-only citations (in red)
 - add extra hyphenation rules for words latex doesn't know if columns are overfull
 - manually add authors, affilitations, short title, other header metadata with default placeholders